ngand000/nicebreakers/userManual.md

   - Nicebreakers is a social media for finding icebreakers

 - Why do I need it?
   - If you have ever planned a social event then you know how important it is to have engaging icebreakers to break past small talk.
-Unfortunatly, icebreakers are hard to come up with and the best you can find are just pre-compiled lists of icebreakers rather than something customzied to your needs.
-Nicebreakers solves this problem by providing you an interactive one-stop-shop for all your icebreaker needs.
+Unfortunately, icebreakers are hard to come up with and the best you can find are just pre-compiled lists of icebreakers rather than something customized to your needs.
+Nicebreakers solves this problem by providing you with an interactive one-stop-shop for all your icebreaker needs.

 - What does it do?
   - Nicebreakers is a website where users can post and search through uploaded icebreaker activities and questions based on a variety of filters such as age range, play time, etc...
 This enables you to find icebreakers that are designed for your particular event's needs.
-  - Nicebreakers is a live website that enables you to see the latest icebreakers as well as your faviouite classics, all in one consolidated website.
+  - Nicebreakers is a live website that enables you to see the latest icebreakers as well as your favourite classics, all in one consolidated website.
 It also features likes-based ranking to help you see which games are most popular with fellow users.

 ## How to Install Software